MikeBeradino/KMl_2_route_sim/README.md

 Usage is simple.

-Load file -- pick a .Kml file (download from google MY MAPS not maps) Select output location.
+Load file -- pick a .Kml  (Creat and download from google MY MAPS not maps!)
+Select    -- output location.
-Select route direction foward / reverse / loop.
+Select    -- route direction foward / reverse / loop.
-Select emulated speed 5km/h is default, ~12km/h is usally pretty smooth.
+Select    -- emulated speed 5km/h is default, ~12km/h is usally pretty smooth.
 Things get buggy on the high and low end.
 Save.
 Load in Xcode under GPS sim and enjoy. :)